bella-mir/urbanCartoPy/_sources/intro.md

 ## Format

 The course consists of a set of Jupyter notebooks (combined into a Jupyter Book) for each module, which you can use either separately or all together.
-Each module includes basic theory and links to additional resources for self-learning, examples and tasks.
+Each module includes basic theory and links to additional resources for self-learning, code-examples and tasks.

 The course is accompanied by short videos explaining key concepts.

 It is self-paced with approximately 10–12 hours of content.

 At the start and at the end of each module, you may be asked to participate in a short survey to help assess your skills and competencies before and after completing the module.
 Additionally, you may be asked to submit the results of the tasks (optional).
+It will help to make the next iterations of the course better.

 ## Quick Facts